EhsanEqlimi/Sparse-UBI-S3-V2/README.md

 This method is based on the Subspace Selective Search (S3) algorithm, which is designed to tackle the underdetermined blind source separation problem by exploiting the k-sparse nature of the source signals.

+## Usage
+Open MATLAB.

+Navigate to the code directory.

+In MATLAB, run the main algorithm "Main_s3.m."

 ## Parameters
 Here are the key parameters you can configure in the code: